DivadAguirreB/ScreenMeasurer/README.md

 # ScreenMeasurer
-Gives you the current screen dimension of a browser window.
+This tool helps you to easily determine the screen size of your browser window.
+It can be of great use to those who are concerned with getting their responsive web layout right.